Provocation in English law

 In English law, provocation was a mitigatory defence to murder which had taken many guises over generations many of which had been strongly disapproved and modified.
 In closing decades, in widely upheld form, it amounted to proving a reasonable total loss of control as a response to another's objectively provocative conduct sufficient to convert what would otherwise have been murder into manslaughter.
 It only applied to murder.
-It was abolished on 4 October 2010 by section 56(1) of the Coroners and Justice Act 2009, but thereby replaced by the superseding—and more precisely worded—loss of control.
+It was abolished on 4 October 2010 by section 56(1) of the Coroners and Justice Act 2009, but thereby replaced by the superseding—and more precisely worded—loss of control defence.

 The principles

 Under section 3 of the Homicide Act 1957 (repealed, see below):

 The initial burden was on the defence to raise sufficient evidence of provocation.
 As a matter of law, the judge would then decide whether to leave the defence to the jury.
 This did not change the burden of proof which, as in all criminal cases, was on the prosecution to prove the actus reus and mens rea of the offence charged, i.e. murder.
 The Act changed the common law, which had established some non-exhaustive categories or examples which constituted provocation, including: